-A crown is a covering that will wrap and protect the entire surface of a tooth, allowing it to look and function just like the original tooth.
+A dental crown is a covering that will wrap and protect the entire surface of a tooth, allowing it to look and function just like the original tooth.
 These restorations are placed to strengthen a tooth that has been weakened, cracked, decayed, or otherwise damaged.
-Dental crowns work to bolster a compromised tooth while protecting the existing structure, extending the life of the tooth longer that it would be with a dental filling or another restoration.
+Dental crowns work to bolster a compromised tooth while protecting the existing structure, extending the life of the tooth longer than it would last with a tooth-colored filling or another restoration.
 Once fastened to the enamel, a crown should fit naturally within your bite and appear seamlessly among your surrounding teeth.

 “I have had 2 crowns and a couple of fillings done by Dr. Griffiths; and with another couple of crowns to go.
 I have had an excellent experience at this office in all aspects.
 What I have noticed is that Dr. Griffiths takes his time and very meticulous with his work.
 At other dental offices I have gone to in the past, the dentist would go from room to room treating multiple patients.
 With Dr. Griffiths, he stays with you from start to finish.
 I would highly recommend this office.”

 - What is a Dental Crown?

 - Dental Crowns Benefits

 - Dental Crown Candidates

 - Types of Dental Crowns